 Service Prosecuting Authority (SPA)

-The Service Prosecuting Authority (SPA) formed on the 1st January 2009.
-The head of the authority is Mr Bruce Houlder QC who fills the post of Director Service Prosecutions (DSP).
-His deputy, known as Deputy Director Service Prosecutions (DDSP), is an Army
+The Service Prosecuting Authority (SPA) was formed on the 1st January 2009 (with the incorporation of the Navy Prosecution Authority, Army Prosecuting Authority and Royal Air Force Prosecuting Authority).
+The head of the authority is Mr Andrew Cayley CMG QC who fills the post of Director Service Prosecutions (DSP).
+His deputy, known as Deputy Director Service Prosecutions (DDSP), is currently Mr Darren Reed.

-The role of the SPA is to review cases referred to it by the Service Police or Chain of Command and prosecute that case at Court Martial or Service Civilian Court where appropriate.
+The role of the SPA is to review cases referred to it by the Service Police or Chain of Command and to prosecute appropriate cases at Court Martial or Service Civilian Court .
 The SPA will also act as respondent in the Summary Appeal Court and represent the Crown at the Court Martial Appeal Court.

-DSP and the SPA act under the general superintendence of the Attorney General and remains fully independent of the Military Chain of Command.
+The DSP and the SPA act under the general superintendence of the Attorney General and remain fully independent of the Military Chain of Command.